-How to Connect MetaMask to Polygon: The Part That Confused Me Most
+How to Connect MetaMask to Polygon (2026)

+Before I could do anything with RizeCoin, I needed MetaMask connected to Polygon.
+That sounds simple.
+It wasn’t.
 The network list in MetaMask was overwhelming.
 I knew the name “Ethereum.”
 I knew the name “Polygon.”
 But was Polygon inside Ethereum?
 A separate thing?
 When I looked at USDC or USDT, those tokens existed on multiple networks — so which version was I dealing with?
 And then inside Polygon there was Mainnet and Testnet.
 What did that mean?

 I ended up just selecting Polygon and moving forward.
 It worked — but I didn’t understand why.
 This guide is the clear explanation I needed at that moment.